-Please treat Judicial Assistant Shelia Sims with the same courtesy she will extend to you.
-Ms. Sims will do her best to assist everyone as quickly as possible, and to provide everyone with thorough and accurate information.
+Please treat Judicial Assistant Shelia Hansen with the same courtesy she will extend to you.
+Ms. Hansen will do her best to assist everyone as quickly as possible, and to provide everyone with thorough and accurate information.
 In this endeavor, she may have to call you back, so please be sure to leave a telephone number along with the best time you can be reached at that number.

 All matters to be considered by a judge should be in the form of a motion filed with the Clerk of Court with copies provided to all parties of record.
 It is the responsibility of the moving party to set the motion for hearing and to coordinate that hearing with the judge’s office and all counsel of record.
 Merely filing a motion with the Clerk will not bring the matter before the judge.
 All filings are through the Santa Rosa Clerk of Court’s e-portal.